pnp/powershell/documentation/Set-PnPTeamsTag.md

 ```

 ### -Identity
-Specify the id of the Tag
+Specify the id of the Tag.

 ```yaml
 Type: TeamsTagPipeBind